aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 My class schedule is pretty tough.
 I have Invertebrate Zoology, Organic Chemistry, Comparative Physiology, and Microbial Ecology.

 The Equinox marathon is coming up on the 17th of this month.
 I'm trying to get ready for it.
 It's known for being kind of difficult, but I'm going to give it a try.
 Part of the course is on narrow ski trails so it will be literally running through the wilds of Alaska.
 In the past, runners have been confronted with moose on the trail.
-(Dan Note: I got up extra early on the 17th, went down to the bus stop and waited.
-Turns out the buses run on Sundays.
-I missed the race)

 The campus is beautiful.
 It is surrounded by low mountains and is itself on the highest spot in town.
 The Northern lights are very good here, I've heard.
 Haven't seen any yet though.
 The weather is mild, high 40s and 50°.
 I haven't used my warm stuff yet.